10Kft/10kft-api/sections/users.md

 | 5 | Contractor |
 | 7 | Scheduler |

 Values not included in this list are reserved for internal/future use.
+Setting the permission level via API is not supported, and can only be done through application UI.

 ## Sample Response